IDEP-network/Galactic-Standards/README.md

 # Galactic Standards

-Galactic Standards (GSs) describe standards for the IDEP Network Blockchain, including core protocol specifications, client APIs, and smart contract standards.
+Galactic Standards (GSs) describe standards for the IDEP Network Blockchain, including core protocol specifications, client APIs, and related smart contract standards.

 A browsable version of all current and draft GSs can be found on the official GS folder